emaicus/Rangers-and-Ruffians/classes.md

 Excellent archers, Marksmen come from all walks of life.
 **Standings:** Excellent archers, Marksmen come from all walks of life.
 ##### Abilities:
-  * Longshot: You begin with a longbow.
+  * Longshot: Gain advantage on long distance checks.
-  * Focus: Once every three turns, you can take a shot with a huge accuracy bonus.
+  * Focus: You spend a turn focusing before a shot to gain advantage on it.
+Works before battle starts.
-  * Double tap: Once per engagement, you can shoot two arrows at a time.
+  * Double Tap: Every other turn, you can shoot two arrows at a time.
-  * Keen eye: You have incredible vision.
+  * Keen Eye: You have advantage on perception checks made over long distances.
-  * PULL: If enemies are in a row and close enough, a your shot will pass right through them.
+  * PULL: If enemies are in a row, your shot will pass right through them.

 ##### Stats:
   * Dexterity: 3